A Preview of the Next Book in the Series:

 “Yes sire, thank you, sir.
 Aye-Aye Sir.”
 He said and took the regulation three steps to backward followed by an about face, then walked out the door to the waiting S.P. escort that took him by jeep to the Pan Am 707.
 He was still in his rumpled civvies (civilian clothes) and was told his kit bag was already on the plane.

 * * *

-A stewardess broke his reverie by offering him a Jack Daniels, but instead settled for a Coke with ice and continued to look out the window at the unchanging view of sea and sky.
+A stewardess broke his reverie by offering him a Jack Daniels, but instead he settled for a Coke with ice and continued to look out the window at the unchanging view of sea and sky.
 They were making their final approach to Andersen AFB on Guam.
-Guam…where on December 10, 1941, outnumbered the outnumbered Navy and Marine defense forces were overwhelmed by superior Japanese forces who held this American protectorate until 1944 when the 3rd Marine Division avenged the disaster of 1941 by annihilating the former conquering Hayashi Detachment to the last man.
+Guam…where on December 10, 1941, the outnumbered Navy and Marine defense forces were overwhelmed by superior Japanese forces who held this American protectorate until 1944 when the 3rd Marine Division avenged the disaster of 1941 by annihilating the former conquering Hayashi Detachment to the last man.

 ‘How much has changed,’ he mused, as he looked down at the B-52’s ready and waiting to deliver their deadly eggs, which would continue to rain indiscriminately on the unsuspecting Vietnamese both combatant and non-combatant alike.
 After a short layover, they were airborne again for the final leg of the journey.
 He dozed until he was awakened by the stewardess, “We will be landing in a few minutes.” she said.